Interested in becoming — or hiring — a CX designer? Here’s the scoop on this emerging role.

 What tools and platforms do you use in your job?

 Mostly, I use the Adobe Creative Suite (Dreamweaver, Fireworks, Illustrator, and Photoshop).
 Recently, I am using a tool named UxPin, which allows me to create creative dynamic models for web and mobile.

 What’s the best part of the CX designer job?

 First, when you present a new effective and creative idea to the client and you get the “wow” response.
 Second, when the idea is applied and you see significant results, like higher conversion rates and customer engagement or longer time spent on the site.

 What’s the most challenging aspect of the role?

 There are certain practices that work very well for certain industries and others that don’t.
 As an example, in the apparel industry, professional photos and good reviews are essential to improve conversion rates because the shopping process is mostly visual.
 In the auto parts industry, these two elements have minimal effect.
 What really matters here is the ability to easily find the exact part for a specific car.
 If the searching workflow and functionality are simple and precise, you have more chances to earn that customer.
 So, the most challenging aspect of my job is to identify the best practices of the particular industry and product early on the discovery phase.

 You have to stay up to date with the most recent design and technology trends.
 It is also important to follow the leaders of UX and UI blogs to see what is new out there.
 Last but not least, keep apprised of updates from popular web giants such as Google, Facebook and Amazon.
 They do tons of research, tests and analyses when they update their platforms.
 Try to understand why they do what they do and then apply these practices in your future projects.

 Are you hiring creative professionals?
-The Creative Group can help!
-We offer flexible staffing solutions to meet your freelance, full-time and project needs.
+We can help!
 Learn more about all of our creative staffing solutions.